 - Revenue is a key indicator linked to the number of people that are employed within Arup Group (our "members") or engage as consultants, although quality of work is more important than market share or revenue growth.
-As a professional services firm, the ability to secure earnings in proportion to the number of members is key to the Arup Group's ongoing commercial success.
-Moderate growth in revenue provides development opportunities for our members; rapid growth brings the challenge of acquiring skilled resources and deploying them effectively in delivering projects, in addition to the funding pressures that would typically accompany such growth; and reducing revenue would, if expected to continue, require a reduction in headcount.
-For the year ended 31 March 2023, revenue for the Company was £551,666k (2022: £494,768k). - Profit before income tax is a key indicator of our ongoing financial resilience.
+As a professional services firm, the ability to secure earnings in proportion to the number of members whether through its own contracts or as subconsultant to other Arup Group companies in support of their contracts is key to the Company's ongoing commercial success.
+Moderate growth in revenue provides development opportunities for our members; rapid growth brings the challenge of acquiring skilled resources and deploying them effectively in delivering projects, in addition to the funding pressures that would typically accompany such growth; and reducing revenue would, if expected to continue, may require a reduction in headcount.
+For the year ended 31 March 2024, revenue for the Company was £564,310k (2023: £551,666k). - Profit before income tax is a key indicator of our ongoing financial resilience.
 The ability to generate an aggregate profit across our projects is key to our ability to continue to finance our business without recourse to external funding, to invest in the areas that are important to us, and to provide reasonable prosperity for members.
 As many of our projects span multiple financial years, the profit reported in any individual year can be distorted by a range of factors, however recurrent annual losses of significant scale would be a cause of concern needing to be addressed.
-For the year ended 31 March 2023, profit before income tax was £61,278k (2022: £41,353k).
+For the year ended 31 March 2024, profit before income tax for the Company was £62,730k (2023: £61,278k).